-Malay pickle, so many variations, the interesting thing I learnt while making it was, how different cultures living in a tiny island could influence the same recipe.
+Malay pickle, so many variations, the interesting thing I learned while making it was, how different cultures living in a tiny island could influence the same recipe.

 As you read the recipe, you might notice I’ve left out the Carrots and Capsicum, if you should want to stay true to the authentic Malay pickle, you can add them, as for me I prefer not to crowd the pickle with an overload of Flavours and ingredients(my choice).

-I’ll be posting my mom’s recipe in a later posts, so stay tuned.
+I’ll be posting my mom’s recipe in a later post, so stay tuned.

 What you will need

 500 g of Shallots, cleaned

 Half a bottle of Coconut vinegar

 100g green chillies

 Clean and drain the Shallots.